 Enter Harold Hatch, an engineer-turned-insurance agent.
 Hatch suggested that the insurance companies pay Dr. Garfield a fixed amount per day, per covered worker, up front.
 This would solve the hospital’s immediate money troubles and, at the same time, would enable Dr. Garfield to emphasize maintaining health and safety rather than merely treating illness and injury.
 Thus, “prepayment” was born.
 For the princely sum of five cents per day, workers were provided this new form of health coverage.
 For an additional five cents per day, workers could also receive coverage for non-job related medical problems.
 Thousands of workers enrolled, and Dr. Garfield’s hospital became a financial success.

 As the aqueduct project wound down, Dr. Garfield prepared to leave his desert hospital and start a solo practice in Los Angeles.
 But he got a call from another industrialist.
-This time, the problem was providing health care to 6,500 workers and their families at the largest construction site in history—the Grand Coulee Dam.
+This time, the problem was providing health care to 6,500 workers and their families at the largest construction site in history — The Grand Coulee Dam being built by Henry J. Kaiser.

 Excited by the possibilities, Dr. Garfield put his solo practice plans on hold.
 He turned the existing run-down hospital into a state-of-the-art treatment facility and recruited a team of doctors to work in a “prepaid group practice.”
 The method again was a smashing success and a big hit with the workers and their families.
 But as the dam neared completion in 1941, it seemed once again that the grand experiment was reaching an end.